mdhiggins/sickbeard_mp4_automator/README.rst

 History
 -------
+    * 2011-10-11: Packaged and published to PyPi by Greg Taylor
+      <gtaylor AT duointeractive DOT com>, version bump to 1.5.
     * 2010-02-21: Add support for final mdat atom with zero size, patch by Dmitry Simakov <basilio AT j-vista DOT ru>, version bump to 1.4.
     * 2009-11-05: Added --sample option.
 Version bump to 1.3